MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

 .. code-block:: python

-     from apsimNGpy.core.config import Apsim
+     from apsimNGpy import Apsim
      apsim = Apsim(dotenv_path = './config/.env', bin_key ='APSIM_BIN') # assumes that .env is in the config directory
-     with apsim.ApsimModel('Wheat') as model:
+     with apsim.ApsimModel('Soybean') as model:
          model.run()